Integrating Maneuverable Planning and Adaptive Control for Robot Cart-Pushing under Disturbances: Robust Adaptive Controller

 \section{Robust Adaptive Controller}

-This section is devoted to the lower-level controller for the arms to generate the optimal torques to control the steering of the cart.
-After obtaining the whole-body motions, the actual execution is highly dependent on the effectiveness of the control, especially for the arm motions.
-Insufficient stiffness in specific directions can introduce control errors.
-Moreover, model uncertainties, variable dynamics and external disturbances can further affect control accuracy.
-To achieve better control performance, we first propose a force projection method to enhance the stiffness of arms in specific directions, thereby improving control precision.
-Then, we introduce a disturbance rejection control method based on GOB to compensate for disturbances and the model uncertainties.
+This section is devoted to the lower-level controller for executing the whole-body motions generated from Section \ref{sec:planning_module}, and mainly focus on the arms’ torques for steering control (as shown in the rightside of Fig. \ref{fig:framework}).
+During steering, insufficient stiffness in certain directions and disturbances can compromise control robustness, increasing tracking errors and introducing control delays.
+To achieve better control performance, we first introduce a disturbance rejection control method, which is based on GOB in local coordinates to compensate for disturbances and model uncertainties.
+Then we propose a force projection method to evenly map the feedforward compensation into the joint space.